 Parents who “share parental responsibility” retain full parental rights and responsibilities for their child.
-Both parents confer with each other to make decisions for their child. – Section 61.046(17), Florida Statutes.
+This means both parents confer with each other to make decisions for their child.
+See Section 61.046(17), Florida Statutes.

-Before deciding, separated parents who share parental responsibility must communicate with each other and try to agree.
+In sharing responsibility for decisions, parents generally must communicate with each other.
+They must try to agree about important decisions.
 Most parents would do that while together.
-When they don’t or can’t agree, options for resolving disagreements include collaborative law practice, mediation, litigation, and other (legal) means.
+But when they don’t or can’t agree, options for resolving disagreements include collaborative law practice, mediation, litigation, and other means.

-The court must order shared parental responsibility unless it would be detrimental to the child. – Section 61.13(2)(c), Florida Statutes.
+The court must order shared parental responsibility unless the court finds it would be detrimental to the child.
+See Section 61.13(2)(c), Florida Statutes.
 If the court determines shared parental responsibility would be detrimental, it may order sole parental responsibility.

 Under “sole parental responsibility,” one parent decides for the child. – Section 61.046(18), Florida Statutes.

-The court may consider the parents’ desires and grant to one parent ultimate responsibility over specific aspects of the child’s welfare or may divide those responsibilities between the parents based on the child’s best interests.
+Regarding shared parental responsibility or sole parental responsibility, courts may consider the parents’ desires and grant to one parent ultimate responsibility over specific aspects of the child’s welfare.
+Alternatively, the court may divide those responsibilities between the parents based on the child’s best interests.

-Areas of responsibility may include education, health care, and “any other responsibilities that the court finds unique to a particular family.” – Section 61.13(2)(c)2.a., Florida Statutes.
+Such areas of parental responsibility may include education, health care, and “any other responsibilities that the court finds unique to a particular family.”
+See Section 61.13(2)(c)2.a., Florida Statutes.
 A subset of “health care” is mental health treatment for a child.